Cravity: Influences

-Among professional musical influences, Cravity have named BTS, Monsta X, and NCT as their inspirations.
+Among their professional musical influences, Cravity has named boy groups Shinee, BTS, Monsta X, and NCT as well as international solo artist Lauv, as their inspirations.
 In terms of personal inspirations, members Serim and Jungmo mentioned BTS V, while Wonjin cited Jimin.

-Allen and Minhee both referred to Joohoney from Monsta X, and Minhee also mentioned Minhyuk.
-On the other end, Seongmin identified Jaehyun of NCT as his own personal inspiration.
+Joohoney from Monsta X was cited by Allen, Hyeongjun, Minhee, and Minhee also mentioned Minhyuk, while Allen also mentioned Taemin from Shinee.
+On the other end, Seongmin identified Jaehyun of NCT, while Woobin shared Lauv as his own personal inspiration.

 In an interview with Allure Magazine, the band revealed that their labelmate seniors Monsta X under Starship Entertainment were their biggest role model and influence in their careers when it came to styling and fashion.

-Member Jungmo singled out BTS V, describing him as "handsome, stunning, and cool."
+In 2023, Cravity has expressed goals to become a group like Seventeen that writes and produces all the songs on the album, expressing their grand ambition to continue the lineage of "self-produced idols".